From VOA Learning English, this is the Health & Lifestyle report.

 For her research, she examined studies that looked at the link between potassium and sodium.

 McDonough found that people who ate more potassium generally had lower blood pressure unconnected to how much sodium they ate.
-Her research suggests that the body does creates a balance, using sodium to control potassium levels in the blood.
+Her research suggests that the body does create a balance, using sodium to control potassium levels in the blood.

 "When dietary potassium is high,” she says, “kidneys excrete more salt and water, which increases potassium excretion."
 This process cleans the kidneys.